Hartford, Kentucky

 Hartford is a home rule-class city in Ohio County, Kentucky, in the United States.
 It is the seat of its county.
 The population was 2,668 at the 2020 census.
-The town slogan, "Home of 2,000 happy people and a few soreheads" welcomes visitors when entering the community.
-The Hartford, Kentucky website explains that '"soreheads' are community-minded, progressive citizens who work to promote civic pride".
+The town slogan, "Home of 2,000 happy people and a few soreheads", welcomes visitors when they enter the community.
+The Hartford, Kentucky website explains that "soreheads are community-minded, progressive citizens who work to promote civic pride".

 History

 The town was initially part of a 4000-acre grant from Virginia to Gabriel Madison.
 The area was surveyed in 1782 and settled before 1790.
 Fort Hartford (also known as Hartford Station) grew up around the head of navigation on the Rough River, which the bridge crossing that river is called the Fort Hartford Bridge.
 About the town, It initially faced Indian attacks but was named the seat of Ohio County the year after its formation in 1798 in exchange for a grant of land from Mr. Madison.
 The post office was established as Hartford Court House in 1801 and the settlement was formally incorporated by the state assembly in 1808.

-An account written in the early 1800s by a William Smithers relates that he and several other settlers helped build "a fort at Hartford on Rough Creek" in 1782-83, which local tradition asserts was the first permanent settlement in Ohio County and the entire lower Green River Valley.
+An account written in the early 1800s by a William Smithers relates that he and several other settlers helped build "a fort at Hartford on Rough Creek" in 1782–83, which local tradition asserts was the first permanent settlement in Ohio County and the entire lower Green River Valley.
 It is believed to have consisted of a stockade and small log buildings on the bluff above the Rough River now occupied by Hartford's water plant.
 Although many believe the town's name refers to a ford on the Rough River (a large tributary of the Green River then known as Rough Creek), and an early settler who operated a ferry there, the name's origin remains uncertain.

 The town's second courthouse was burned during the Civil War by Confederate Gen. Hylan B. Lyon on December 20, 1864.

 The town was finally connected to the L&N network in 1909.